Active ingredient

 I AM STARTING TREATMENT WITH EPISENTA INJECTION

-If this is the first time you have been prescribed Episenta Injection your doctor will have explained the risks to an unborn child if you become pregnant.
-Once you are able to have a baby, you will need to make sure you use an effective method of contraception without interruption throughout your treatment with Episenta Injection.
-Talk to your doctor or family planning clinic if you need advice on contraception.
+If this is the first time you have been prescribed Episenta Injection your specialist will have explained the risks to an unborn child if you become pregnant.
+Once you are able to have a baby, you must use an effective method of birth control (contraception) at all times during your entire treatment with Episenta Injection.
+Talk to your doctor or family planning clinic if you need advice on birth control (contraception).

 Key messages:

-I AM TAKING EPISENTA INJECTION AND NOT PLANNING TO HAVE A BABY
+I AM HAVING EPISENTA INJECTION AND NOT PLANNING TO HAVE A BABY

-If you are continuing treatment with Episenta Injection but you are not planning to have a baby make sure you are using an effective method of contraception without interruption during your entire treatment with Episenta Injection.
-Talk to your doctor or family planning clinic if you need advice on contraception.
+If you are continuing treatment with Episenta Injection but you are not planning to have a baby, you must use an effective method of birth control (contraception) at all times during your entire treatment with Episenta Injection.
+Talk to your doctor or family planning clinic if you need advice on birth control (contraception).

 Key messages:

-I AM TAKING EPISENTA INJECTION AND PLANNING TO HAVE A BABY
+I AM HAVING EPISENTA INJECTION AND PLANNING TO HAVE A BABY

 If you are planning to have a baby, first schedule an appointment with your doctor.

-Do not stop taking Episenta Injection or your contraception, until you have discussed this with your doctor.
-Your doctor will advise you further.
+Do not stop taking Episenta Injection or your birth control (contraception), until you have discussed this with your specialist.
+Your specialist will advise you further.

 Your specialist may decide to change the dose of Episenta Injection or switch you to another medicine, or stop treatment with Episenta Injection, a long time before you become pregnant – this is to make sure your illness is stable.